Jemeni11/Jemeni11/README.md

   [![PyPI Downloads](https://static.pepy.tech/badge/ficimagescript)](https://pepy.tech/projects/FicImageScript)

-  FicImage is an application designed to enhance the reading experience of [FicHub](https://fichub.net) epubs.
+  FicImage is an application designed to enhance the reading experience of [FicHub](https://fichub.net) EPUBS.
 With FicImage, users can easily add missing images to their FicHub epubs, bringing the stories to life with vibrant visuals.

-  Built with Python3.
+  Built with Python.

 - FlagFinder